aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 Don’t forget you are always on our minds.

-Last update: Sun Nov  2 05:09:31 2025
+Last update: Mon Nov  3 05:11:10 2025

 ### Let's play! 🎮